Wasting My Time

-"Wasting My Time" is a song by Canadian rock band Default for their first studio album, The Fallout (2001).
+"Wasting My Time" is a song by Canadian rock band Default for their debut studio album, The Fallout (2001).
 It was released as their debut single on August 28, 2001.
 The song was written by the members of the band and produced by Chad Kroeger and Rick Parashar.
-"Wasting My Time" is Default's most commercially successful song, having reached number 13 on the Billboard Hot 100 chart on June 8, 2002, and numbers two and three, respectively, on the US Mainstream Rock and Modern Rock airplay charts, just behind Puddle of Mudd's "Blurry" on the former chart.
+"Wasting My Time" is Default's most commercially successful song, having reached number 13 on the US Billboard Hot 100 chart and numbers two and three, respectively, on the Billboard Mainstream Rock Tracks and Modern Rock Tracks charts.
 It was also their first of three singles to top the Canadian rock airplay chart.

 Composition

 "Wasting My Time" was written by Default (Dallas Smith, Jeremy Hora, Dave Benedict, and Danny Craig) and was produced by Chad Kroeger and Rick Parashar.
 The song is a power ballad that draws on influences of various rock genres and lasts for four minutes and twenty-nine seconds.
 According to the sheet music published by EMI Music Publishing, it is set in common time to a "moderate rock" tempo of 120 BPM.
 "Wasting My Time" was originally composed in the key of D major and follows a chord progression of D_{sus9}–G_{sus9} in the verses and G_{5}–B_{5}–G_{5}–A_{5} in the chorus.
 Smith's vocal range on the track spans one full octave, from A_{4} to A_{5}.

 Musically, the song features melodic verses of singing and clean, bright guitar picking.
 This moves into a hard-hitting, wailing chorus and a distorted guitar solo as the interlude.
 Eric Aiese of Billboard described the song as having an "early-90s grunge sound" while also noting the influence of alternative rock in its production.
 The song's lyrics find the narrator contemplating if he is wasting his time investing in a dead-end relationship.